-The rules followed in the classification of geographic areas for deaths and fetal deaths are contained in the two instruction manuals referred to previously.
+The rules followed in the classification of geographic areas for deaths and fetal deaths are contained in the two instruction manuals referred to previously.^{1,2}

-The geographic codes assigned by the National Center for Health Statistics during data reduction of source information on birth, death, and fetal-death records are given in another instruction manual For 1952-53, geographic codes were modified to reflect results of the 1950 census.
-For 1950-81, codes are based on results of the 1970 census.
+The geographic codes assigned by the National Center for Health Statistics during data reduction of source information on birth, death, and fetal-death records are given in another instruction manual.5 Beginning with 1982 data, the geographic codes were modified to reflect results of the 1980 census.
+For 1980-81, codes are based on results of the 1970 census.

-Standard metropolitan statistical areas-The standard metropolitan statistical areas (SMSA's) used in this report are those established by the U.S. Office of Management and Budget from final 1950 census population counts and used by the U.S. Bureau of the Census, except in the New England States
+Standard metropolitan statistical areas-The standard metropolitan statistical areas (SMSA's) used in this report are those established by the U.S. Office of Management and Budget from final 1980 census population counts6 and used by the U.S. Bureau of the Census, except in the New England States.

 Except in the New England States, an SMSA is a county or a group of contiguous counties containing a city of 50,000 inhabitants or more or an urbanized area of 50,000 with a total metropolitan population of at least 100,000.
-In addition to the county or counties containing such a city or urbanized area, contiguous counties are included in an SMSA if according to specified criteria, they are essentially metropolitan in character and are socially and economically integrated with the central city or urbanized area.
+In addition to the county or counties containing such a city or urbanized area, contiguous counties are included in an SMSA if, according to specified criteria, they are essentially metropolitan in character and are socially and economically integrated with the central city or urbanized area.7

 In the New England States the U.S. Office of Management and Budget uses towns and cities rather than counties as geographic components of SMSA's.
 The National Center for Health Statistics cannot, however, use the SMSA classification for these States because its data are not coded to identify all towns.
 Instead, NCHS uses New England County Metropolitan Areas (NECMA's).
-These areas, established by the U.S. Office c' Management and Budget, are made up of county units.
+These areas, established by the U.S. Office of Management and Budget, are made up of county units.^{7,8}

-Metropolitan and nonmetropolitan counties-Independent cities and counties included in SMSA's or in NECMA's are included in data for metropolitan counties, all other counties are classified as nonmetropolitan.
+Metropolitan and nonmetropolitan counties-Independent cities and counties included in SMSA's or in NECMA's are included in data for metropolitan counties; all other counties are classified as nonmetropolitan.